panhypersebastos/winter_predictor/README.md

     * In order to activate the venv, execute `pipenv shell` from the `env/` directory.

 ## Scientific background
-This work is based on the work of [Wang et al. (2017)](https://www.nature.com/articles/s41598-017-00353-y).
+This work is based on the study of [Wang et al. (2017)](https://www.nature.com/articles/s41598-017-00353-y).
 The authors have shown that autumn patterns of sea-ice concentration (SIC), stratospheric circulation (SC) and sea surface temperature (SST) are closely related to the winter Norther Atlantic Oscillation (NAO) index.
 Using linear regressions and Principal Component Analysis (PCA), I managed to reproduce the following central result of this study: principal component scores of **SIC, SC and SST patterns explain roughly 57% of the average winter NAO index**.
 Next, I have extended this methodology at the spatial scale of individual stations.

 The following figures show the principal component patterns for sea-ice concentration (Figure 1, first loading), stratospheric circulation (Figure 2, second loading) and sea surface temperature (Figure 3, third loading).
 The combined amplitudes of these patterns are related to temperature anomalies in the northern hemisphere.